Individual Membership terms

 - Sensitive personal data includes personal data relating to racial or ethnic origins, political opinions, religious beliefs, membership of trade unions, physical or mental health, sexual life, the commission/alleged commission of alleged commission of any offence by that person or proceedings/disposal of proceedings relating to such an offence.

 - In so far as the RJC asks for information about the member’s racial or ethnic origins and physical or mental health during the application process for monitoring purposes, the data is automatically anonymised and held separately to the membership records.
-Once anonymised such data does not constitute personal data for the purposes of the Data Protection Act 1998.
+Once anonymised such data does not constitute personal data for the purposes of the General Data Protection Regulation 2018.

 - RJC will not supply data to any third party for marketing purposes without the express agreement of the member.
 For clarity, membership of the RJC does not in itself constitute consent to share data for marketing purposes.